 Q: Why Miss Cheyenne's Pre-K Academy?

 A: Miss Cheyenne is a certified early childhood education teacher (pre-k-3rd grade) and ESOL teacher (pre-k-12th grade) with both a Bachelor's and Master's Degree in education.
-Miss Cheyenne specifically designed our class to meet the kindergarten and first grade readiness requirements set forth by HCPSS.
+Miss Cheyenne specifically designed our school to meet the kindergarten and first grade readiness requirements set forth by HCPSS.
 Families who choose MCPKA are looking for an intimate classroom setting with a low student-teacher ratio.
 They want their child to have a highly qualified teacher who is an expert in the field of early childhood education.
 MCPKA families appreciate the level of care and love that their child receives while at school.
 Registering at MCPKA is not just signing up for school, it means you are joining our family!
 Check out testimonials from current and past families here.